 The deeds to the Dark House are still in the name of Nathaniel Defoe.

-No one was ever charged in connection with the deaths of Tommy and Roger Shields, or the disfigurement of their brother, Kevin.
+No one has ever been charged in connection with the deaths of Tommy and Roger Shields, or the disfigurement of their brother, Kevin.
 But that fact did not stop the local rumour mill from turning at a frantic pace.

 If the tales of the residents of Sneinton are to be taken as the truth, alongside the testimonies of Alison Dewitt and Kevin Shields, it is not difficult to arrive at the conclusion that the mysterious Nathaniel Defoe, owner of the Dark House, was in possession of some hitherto unknown and mysterious power.